marky224/Threat-Intel-ETL/README.md

 - **Transform:** Processes OTX data into structured tables using Pandas.
 - **Load:** Stores data in a PostgreSQL database (`threat_intel`).
 - **Visualize:** Displays insights in Splunk via DB Connect with interactive dashboards.
+- **Analyze:** Executes SQL queries to extract key metrics and sends results to LLMs (Grok and Claude) for advanced insights.

 ### Data
 - **Pulses:** 6,836 records (top-level threat metadata).